ocaml-ppx/ocamlformat/README.md

 A limitation originates from the treatment of comments by the OCaml parser: they are not included in the parse tree itself, but are only available as a separate list.
 This means that OCamlFormat must decide where to place the comments within the parse tree.
 It does this based on source locations of code and comments, as well as using a few heuristics such as whether only white space separates a comment and some code.

+### Options

+The full options' documentation is available in [ocamlformat-help.txt] and through `ocamlformat --help`.
+Options can be modified by the means of:
+- an .ocamlformat configuration file with an `option = VAL` line
+- using the `OCAMLFORMAT` environment variable: `OCAMLFORMAT=option=VAL,...,option=VAL`
+- an optional parameter on the command line
+- a global `[@@@ocamlformat "option=VAL"]` attribute in the processed file
+- an `[@@ocamlformat "option=VAL"]` attribute on an expression in the processed file

+.ocamlformat files in the containing and all ancestor directories for each input file are used, as well as the global .ocamlformat file defined in `$XDG_CONFIG_HOME/ocamlformat`.
+The global .ocamlformat file has the lowest priority, then the closer the directory is to the processed file, the higher the priority.

+When the option `--disable-outside-project` is set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
+The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
+If no config file is found, formatting is disabled.

+### Preset profiles

+Preset profiles set all options, overriding lower priority configuration.
+A preset profile can be set using the `--profile` (or `-p`) option.
+You can pass the option `--profile=<name>` on the command line or add `profile = <name>` in an .ocamlformat configuration file.

+The available profiles are:
+- `default` sets each option to its default value
+- `compact` sets options for a generally compact code style
+- `sparse` sets options for a generally sparse code style
+- `janestreet` is the profile used at JaneStreet

 ## Installation

 OCamlFormat can be installed with `opam`: